wkhere/stackless/Doc/library/unittest.rst

                assertLessEqual(first, second, msg=None)

       Test that *first* is respectively >, >=, < or <= than *second* depending
       on the method name.
-If not, the test will fail with the nice explanation or with the explanation given by *msg*::
+If not, the test will fail with an explanation or with the explanation given by *msg*::

          >>> self.assertGreaterEqual(3, 4)
          AssertionError: "3" unexpectedly not greater than or equal to "4"

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

    .. method:: assertMultiLineEqual(self, first, second, msg=None)